mhy321com321/hello-world/README.md

 # hello-world
-This is of hello-world repository of mhy321com321
+This is a hello-world repository of mhy321com321. mhy321com321 is responsible for its maintenance.